handpoint/doc/android/androidtransactions.md

 `preAuthorization`

 A pre-auth initiates a pre-authorization operation to the card reader.
 In it's simplest form you only have to pass the amount and currency but it also accepts tip configuration and a map with extra parameters.
+A pre-authorization charge, also known as a pre-auth or authorization hold, is a temporary hold placed on a customer's payment card.
+It's used to verify that the account is valid and has sufficient funds to cover a pending transaction, without actually debiting the cardholder's account upfront.

 **Parameters**